To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 The New England Aquarium is home to thousands of aquatic animals, from the giant Pacific octopus to Northern fur seals to little blue penguins.
 They offer a wide range of exhibits, including a shark and ray touch tank and the Giant Ocean Tank, a four-story coral reef featuring hundreds of Caribbean animals.
 In addition, they have an IMAX theatre and run whale watch boat excursions in partnership with Boston Harbor Cruises from April through November.

-The coupon is valid for a $10 co-pay per visitor for up to four people.
+The coupon is valid for 50% off visitor co-payment for up to 4 people.

 Peabody Essex Museum